skukla/vm-from-scratch/README.md

 <a id="update-the-root-category-website-and-store-names"></a>
 ##### Update the Root Category, Website, and Store Names
-By default, the Root Category for the Luma Catalog is called "Default Category" which doesn't show as well as it could.
-Let's update it to "Luma Catalog" instead.
+By default, the Root Category for the Luma Catalog is called `Default Category` which doesn't show as well as it could.
+Let's update it to `Luma Catalog` instead.

 In addition, the Website and Store names could also show better.
 Let's use the following: